Not sure about visas yet? Click here for all you need to know about Kazakh visas.

 In 2017, there has been an increase in bribes solicited from tourists by police officers.
 This may well have to do with the general increase in foreign tourists in Kazakhstan rather than anything else, though.

 We would also like to stress that most people will not notice any of this and will breeze through the country without issues.

 Registration card and 5-day rule

-If you are traveling on the visa-free regime, legally, it seems you do not need to register anymore since April 2016.
-However, reports have come in of people still getting proposed jail time or big fines after not registering.
-This seems to us to be a scam, so be prepared.
+If you are traveling on the visa-free regime, legally, you do not need to register anymore.
+That means that 1 stamp on your registration paper in principle should not be an issue.
+However, reports have come in of people still getting proposed jail time or big fines having just 1 stamp.
+Or even 2 stamps.
+This is a scam, so be prepared.

-Make sure you always get the two stamps on your registration paper (see below).
+Make sure you always get the 2 stamps on your registration paper (just ask the border officer stamping you in if she forgets).
 Have your embassy number on stand-by.
-If you only have 1 stamp and get shooed away by the OVIR saying you only need one, get that in writing with their stamp on it to have a defence against corruption or ignorance.
+If you only have 1 stamp, forgot to ask for a second one at the border and consequently get shooed away at the OVIR office saying you only need one, get that in writing with their stamp on it to have a defence against corruption or ignorance.